EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-get-transaction-information.md

 The example in this how-to retrieves transaction information associated with the creation of the account **bob**.

 ## Before you begin

 Make sure you meet the following requirements:
 * Install the currently supported version of `cleos`.
 [[info | Note]]
 | `cleos` is bundled with the EOSIO software.
 [Installing EOSIO](../../00_install/index.md) will also install `cleos`.
 * Understand how transactions work in an EOSIO blockchain.
 For more information on transactions, see the [Transactions Protocol](https://developers.eos.io/welcome/latest/protocol-guides/transactions_protocol) section.

 ## Command Reference

-See the following reference guide for command line usage and related options for the cleos command:
+See the following reference guide for `cleos` command line usage and related options:
 * [`cleos get transaction`](../03_command-reference/get/transaction.md) command and its parameters

 ## Procedure

 The following step shows how to retrieve transaction information associated with the creation of the account **bob**.

-1. Retrieve transaction information by:
+1. Retrieve transaction information by transaction ID:
 ```sh
 cleos get transaction 870a6b6e3882061ff0f64016e1eedfdd9439e2499bf978c3fb29fcedadada9b1
 ```